 1. Table: A comparison table of the discussed traditions

-Our online programs are based on centuries long traditions borrowed from different cultures.
-They proved to be healing and empowering for previous generations, and now with extensive science research we can totally confirm its effectiveness in improving health, mind and elevating well-being.
+Our online programs are based on centuries-long traditions borrowed from different cultures.
+They proved to be healing and empowering for previous generations, and now with extensive scientific research, we can totally confirm their effectiveness in improving health, mind and elevated well-being.

 Agarwal, M. (2000).
 Sai Ek, Roop Anek (‘Sai is one but forms are many’).
 Calcutta: Sri Satya Sai Book and Publications Trust